 Poster my wall and Canva

-I found a classroom screen one-day last spring when I was searching for classroom management tools.
-I suggest this one tool for student teachers when they are doing stations just because of the timer feature.
-But there is so much more – random name picker, stoplight, work symbols, text, and sound level monitoring to name a few!
+I found a classroom screen one-day last spring while searching for classroom management tools.
+I suggest this one tool for student teachers doing stations just because of the timer feature.
+But there is so much more – random name picker, stoplight, work symbols, text, and sound level monitoring, to name a few!

 What tools do you use to create an inviting and welcoming classroom for your students?